-3. HOLDCO TRANSACTION:
+2. HOLDCO TRANSACTION:

-On April 30, 2013, ETP acquired from ETE its interest in Holdco for 49.5 million of newly issued ETP common units and \$1.40 billion in cash, less \$68 million of estimated closing adjustments.
-Holdco is the entity formed by ETP and ETE in 2012 to own the equity interests in Southern Union and Sunoco.
+On April 30, 2013, ETP acquired ETE's 60% interest in Holdco, the entity formed by ETP and ETE in 2012 to own the equity interests in Southern Union and Sunoco.
 As a result of this transaction, ETP now owns 100% of Holdco.
+ETP controlled Holdco prior to this transaction; therefore, the transaction did not constitute a change of control.

-4. RELATED PARTY TRANSACTIONS:
+3. RELATED PARTY TRANSACTIONS:

-Accounts receivable from related companies reflected on the condensed consolidated balance sheets primarily related to services provided for Southern Union, ETE, ETP, and other affiliates.
-Accounts payable to related companies reflected on the condensed consolidated balance sheets primarily related to payroll funding and overhead allocation provided by ETE, ETP and other affiliates.
+Accounts receivable from related companies reflected on the condensed consolidated balance sheets primarily related to services provided for Southern Union, ETE, ETP and other affiliates.
+Accounts payable to related companies reflected on the condensed consolidated balance sheets primarily related to payroll funding and overhead allocation provided by ETP and other affiliates.

 Pursuant to a demand note with Southern Union under a cash management program, the Company loans excess cash, net of repayments, to Southern Union.
-The Company is credited with interest on the note at a one month LIBOR rate.
+The Company is credited with interest on the note at a one-month LIBOR rate.
 Given the uncertainties regarding the timing of the Company's cash flows, including financings, capital expenditures and operating cash flows, the Company has reported the note receivable as a non-current asset.
-The Company has access to the funds via the demand note and expects repayment to ultimately occur to primarily fund capital expenditures or debt retirements.
+The Company has access to the funds via advances from Southern Union and expects repayment to ultimately occur to primarily fund capital expenditures or debt retirements.